 These bits are always the same as bit 7.
 On a write these bits are discarded and replaced with the value written to bit 7.
-On a read they will return h and Cursor Y Low form a combined reg
+On a read they will return

 Bits 3 - 0 Cursor Y High.
 The high order bits of the cursor Y (vertical) position.